code-differently/code-differently-24-q4/project_oop/README.md

 For this project, you and your teammates are tasked with modeling a real-world problem using object-oriented and SOLID design principles, from ideation to implementation.

+## Prerequisites

+Before starting work on your project, you will need to submit three user stories as feature requests in your assigned GitHub repo.
+These will need to be approved by the instructor before you can begin coding.

 ## Project Requirements

 * All work must be submitted in your team's assigned GitHub repository.